instill-ai/instill-core/examples/streamlit-instance-segmentation-sync-http-http/README.md

 Almost done!
 Just

-1. give your pipeline a unique ID `inst`,
+1. give your pipeline a unique ID `instance-segmentation`,
 2. [optional] add description, and
 3. click **Set up**.

-Now you should see the newly created SYNC pipeline `inst` on the Pipeline page 🎉
+Now you should see the newly created SYNC pipeline `instance-segmentation` on the Pipeline page 🎉

 ## How to run the demo
 Run the following command